dptools/process_offsite_audio/README.md

 	* Who will handle it when changes need to be made on the server?
 Could involve changes to code, changes to files in processed folders, or changes to files in raw folders
 	* Who will be checking the QC outputs on DPDash?
 * Finish actually setting up DPDash
-	* Make sure audio, transcript, and video CSVs are being imported
+	* Make sure audio, transcript, and video CSVs are being imported (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv)
 	* Decide which features we want to display from each
-	* Create config files on the UI and ensure colormap bounds make sense for each feature shown - draft config is failing to load the data on DPDash at the moment, awaiting more info from DPACC
+	* Create config files on the UI and ensure colormap bounds make sense for each feature shown
+	* First config for looking at core audio, video, and transcript QC features together has been drafted - can be reviewed once the CSV import is set up by DPACC, then we can iterate on configs (also making more detailed ones for each individual modality?)
 * Set protocol for communication with sites
 	* What happens when sites have mistakes with file naming/organization conventions?
 	* What happens when sites are missing data or don't complete a necessary manual review?